-PIAN UPE WILDLIFE RESERVE
+WHAT CAN I see IN PIAN UPE WILDLIFE RESERVE inUGANDA in 2024/2025

-Pian Upe is one of the threatened wildlife reserves because of uncontrolled grazing and poaching.
-Increased human-wildlife interactions raise the risk of cross-species transmission, and zoonotic disease outbreaks between wildlife, livestock, and people that spread diseases like Brucellosis, Rift valley fever, Tuberculosis, and Anthrax.
+Pian Upe is one of the threatened wildlife reserves due to uncontrolled grazing and poaching.
+Increased human-wildlife interactions raise the risk of cross-species transmission and zoonotic disease outbreaks among wildlife, livestock, and people that spread diseases like Brucellosis, Rift Valley fever, tuberculosis, and anthrax.

 Pian Upe is regarded as the green belt of the Karamoja region that teams up with wildlife and provides a critical environment for many rare and endangered species in this region, although adversely affected by climate change.

 Pian Upe Wildlife Reserve is home to many wildlife species, which makes it attractive.
 It is often visited by tourists from all over the world all year round.
 Pian Upe's wild animals include giraffes, leopards, lions, zebras, greater kudu, buffaloes, Harte beasts, topi, oribi, and Uganda’s last population of antelope.